blueberrypineapple/data-wolf.github.io/about_data_wolf.md

 Thanks for checking out Data Wolf Data Science Flashcards!
 This project is still in progress so please check back in 2018!
-Keel learning that Machine Learning...
+Keep learning that Machine Learning...